aredotna/building/_posts/2017-08-10-the-poetry-of-tools.markdown

 > “Data is good for more than computation and extrapolation.
 It is also meant to be built upon and reassembled.
 There is prose and poetry and performance to be made from these rows and columns.” <br> — Jer Thorp

 While those earlier pieces examined the visible interface that allows humans and computers to interact, these later works explore how to visualize data and make it understandable.
-While data typically has a pragmatic function, it can be sequenced to criticise the content or showcase the form.
+While data typically has a pragmatic function, it can be sequenced to criticize the content or showcase the form.
 Digital poetry can be found in this information by reordering and performing this found material.

 <figure>
   <h5>Office of Creative Research, A Sort of Joy (Thousands of Exhausted Things), 2015</h5>
   <iframe src="https://player.vimeo.com/video/133815147" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
   <figcaption>
    In April 2015, actors from the theater group Elevator Repair Service began performing a piece called <a href="https://www.are.na/block/1064290"><i>A Sort of Joy (Thousands of Exhausted Things)</i></a> within the halls of MoMA.
 After the museum released their collections database as a GitHub repository that same year, the Office of Creative Research transformed the data from over 120,000 artworks in the museum’s collection into a script for the actors to perform.
 Circling the gallery in plain clothes, intermingled with museum-goers, the actors read an endless stream of titles, dates, and critiques.
-Removed from the context of the artwork, the performance focuses on the data itself and reshapes how it can be consumed.
+Removed from the context of the artwork, the performance focused on the data itself and reshaped how it can be consumed.
   </figcaption>
 </figure>